florianeckerstorfer/guard-sculpin/README.md

 Guard::Sculpin
 ==============

-Guard::Sculpin automatically generates a Sculpin site when a source file changes.
+[Guard](https://github.com/guard/guard)::Sculpin automatically generates a [Sculpin](https://sculpin.io) site when a source file changes.

 Installation
 ------------

+Before you start make sure that you have Guard installed.
+It's best to use [Bundler](http://bundler.io) to install Guard and Guard::Sculpin.

 Add Guard::Sculpin to your Gemfile